-Timeframe Action April 2020 Alaska MEP office provides each district with eligible Title I-A schoolwide schools data based on 2018-2019 assessments and graduation rates.
-June 2020 District completes an Application to Consolidate Migrant Funds in a Title I-A Schoolwide Program for each school eligible and desiring to consolidate and submits the plans along with supporting documentation to DEED for final approval of consolidation through the FY21 ESEA Consolidated Application.
+Timeframe Action April 2021 Alaska MEP office provides each district with eligible Title I-A schoolwide schools data based on 2018-2019 assessments (due to cancellation of 2019-2020 assessments) and 2019-2020 graduation rates.
+June 2021 District completes an Application to Consolidate Migrant Funds in a Title I-A Schoolw Program for each school eligible and desiring to consolidate and submits the plans all with supporting documentation to DEED for final approval of consolidation through FY22 ESEA Consolidated Application.
 Note: If the data made available to schools in April of a given year shows that a school did not meet one or more criteria in order to continue consolidating funds for the next school year, the school will be allowed to continue to implement the approved consolidation of funds for one more school year in order to determine if the school meets the criteria to consolidate in the next year to avoid disruption of the migrant program, and to have time to create a tentative alternate plan for targeted services to migratory students to be implemented in the succeeding school year.
 If the data provided the following April again shows that the school does not meet the criteria for consolidation, then the district will implement the alternative plan for providing targeted services to migratory students in that school rather than consolidating the migrant funds into the schoolwide plan.
-September 2020 - June 2021 District implements Title I-C Migrant application in Title I-A Schoolwide School as approved by the Alaska MEP.
+September 2021 - June 2022 District implements Title I-C Migrant application in Title I-A Schoolwide School as approved by the Alaska MEP.